 To say that one can simply use a smaller amount of EVOO because it has a higher concentration of phenols is not scientifically correct.
 In my work on brain recovery, I do not believe that the phenol content is the primary reason it has such a strong anti-inflammatory impact within the body and brain.

-Purchasing fresh EVOO with a phenol count around 400 (instead of EVOO with phenol levels of 700, 1000 or more) will have a milder taste that is more acceptable to most people much less expensive than the ultra-high phenol EVOO’s.
+Purchasing fresh EVOO with a phenol counts below 400 (instead of EVOO with phenol levels of 700, 1000 or more) will have a milder taste that is more acceptable to most people much less expensive than the ultra-high phenol EVOO’s.

 Note: Do not store EVOO in the refrigerator; cold as well as hot and temperatures will lessen the medical benefits of oil.
 Cooking with EVOO doesn’t make it toxic but can lessen the phenol content.
 Exposure of the EVOO to oxygen that gets into bottle will also decrease its shelf life.”